Boon-Jun/CS3245-HW4/README.txt

 postings.txt - Postings List of each term specified in dictionary.txt postings_plaintext.txt - Contains a human readable index with dictionary word and
 			corresponding posting list
-lengths.txt - Stores a dictionary of document lengths search.py - Required file for submission
+lengths.txt - Stores a dictionary of document vector lengths

-            Usage of search.py now slightly differs from the original due to the addition of lengths.txt file
+search.py - Required file for submission
-						As such, the correct usage of search.py file will now be: python search.py -d dictionary-file -p postings-file -l length-file -q file-of-queries -o output-file-of-results search_logic.py - Main implementation of search logic query_parser.py - Contains simple query parser to split and stem a query string search_utils.py - Commonly used utility methods for searching
+search_logic.py - Main implementation of search logic query_parser.py - Contains simple query parser to split and stem a query string search_utils.py - Commonly used utility methods for searching boolean_operations.py - Contains boolean operations used throughout the program thesaurus_expansion.py - Contains main code logic that performs query expansion with Princeton's wordnet pseudo_relevance_feedback.py - Contains main code logic that performs pseudo relevance feedback.
+Not used in actual implementation
+Bonus.docx - Some records of our query refinement effort

 == Statement of individual work ==